Attention: You there who wants to grow taller!

 You should do different exercises to strengthen and stretch your muscles.
 You can check out something I wrote here on different exercises.

 Often tight hip flexors end up affecting your upper body posture, which is why you also want to think about your lower body.
 There is a very popular routine on flexors that has helped a lot of people.

 You should also think about the ergonomics of your surroundings and you should increase your “postural awareness”.

 Basically, you need to become familiar with what good posture feels and looks like so you know what to do.
 Stretching and strengthening is not going to help a lot if you are also not maintaining good posture.

-This is where I think posture braces and posture correcting shirts are really useful.
-If you are interested you can check out something I wrote here.
+This is where I think posture/back braces are really useful.

 Your spine is flexible and will adapt to your dominant posture.

 Since the spine is about 35 % of your height, you can appear smaller if you have a poor posture is bending and compressing your spine.

 Improving your posture through various exercises, improving ergonomics and increasing posture awareness can help you regain some height.
 Perhaps 1-2 inches.